Video shows mountain lion standing over dog it dragged from house

 SANTA ROSA, Calif.
 (KRON) – Some residents of Sonoma County, California, are concerned about mountain lions after disturbing video captured one entering a house, attacking a dog, and dragging the dog by its neck into the backyard.

-Video of the incident hows a snarling mountain lion standing over a motionless dog.
+Video of the incident shows a snarling mountain lion standing over a motionless dog.

 Local resident Ron Crane, who witnessed some of the attack, said another neighbor “came over and fired a shot in the air” to scare off the animal.